Mo-Mekawy/Dynamic-Page/README.md

 `img-fade-in`
 applies a fade out animation from 100% size to 0%

+`features styles`
+all features are centered with flex box and if the have a minimam width if exceeded it will wrap to the next line.

+`testimonials styles`
+testimonials uses css grid to make as many columns as the the size of the screen can take with a minimam width of 300px per column. each testimonial is moved to the left or right and fade in on scroll.

 `gallery styles`
 make a images grid with css flexbox